 This is by far the most common breakfast in Northern Ireland, by a long distance.
 And it’s not so different to the Full English Breakfast, or the Full Scottish Breakfast, only it’s obviously better.
-Where it brings a handful of regional twists including soda bread, potato bread, and black pudding.
+Where it brings a handful of regional twists including soda bread, potato bread, and black pudding (check our guide to the best British breakfast here).
 Otherwise they will always have the traditional breakfast staples of pork sausages, rashers of bacon, and a fried egg.
 However, each cafe will likely be different these days, and many will include additions of mushrooms, tomato (horrible), as well as baked beans, which help bring together the sometimes bread-heavy plate.
 And HP sauce will always be a nearby alternative.

 Black Pudding is one of the traditional ingredients of the Ulster Fry (it’s good gear too), and it’s like a savoury blood pudding with a blend of onions, pork fat, oatmeal and pigs blood.
 Although it is mostly oatmeal, meaning it really is ridiculously cheap at about £1 for that entire pudding below.
 And this is quite similar to most Traditional Northern Ireland Food which is cheap locally.
 Then there is white pudding, which again is similar to black pudding, only it does not include the blood.
 But it really is better with the blood.
 However I feel that I shouldn’t really include white pudding here as Northern Ireland food, as it’s rarely found in the north when compared to southern Ireland, or even over in Scotland.
 As it’s otherwise more common in other regional fry-ups.